Patrick McGorry: Criticisms

+In the past two decades evaluations in England and Denmark have shown that early intervention is effective over the first two years of care at least, but when patients return to traditional care some of the gains are lost.

 McGorry's views on giving antipsychotic medication to at-risk young people have been criticised by a number of people, including Allen Frances the Chair of the DSM-IV Taskforce, on the basis that most at-risk young people will not become psychotic and pre-emptive treatment may be risky.
-McGorry and his colleagues have responded to this criticism, arguing that critics have blurred the key distinction between clinical recommendations and ethically approved research designed to build evidence to more firmly guide clinical practice.

 A proposed trial of the antipsychotic medication quetiapine, led by McGorry, attracted criticism on ethical grounds.
-McGorry is published advocating for psychosocial strategies as a first-line intervention.

 He has been accused of having a conflict of interest in using his position on a government advisory committee to advocate for programs that he founded.
-McGorry has denied that he has any conflict of interest and a spokesperson for the Australian government stated that Professor McGorry was just one member of the Mental Health Expert Working Group, which was made up of experts from a range of health and non-health sectors, plus consumer and carer representatives and 'while these consultations helped to inform the development of the government’s record mental health package, decisions on the specific content...were solely a matter for the government'.
+McGorry has denied that he has any conflict of interest and a spokesperson for the Australian government stated that McGorry was just one member of the Mental Health Expert Working Group, which was made up of experts from a range of health and non-health sectors, plus consumer and carer representatives and 'while these consultations helped to inform the development of the government's record mental health package, decisions on the specific content...were solely a matter for the government'.
 On 25 September 2012, Western Australian member of parliament Martin Whitely made a speech in parliament criticising the Australian Government for its support of McGorry's proposals.
 Whitely said that McGorry had made overblown claims for his programs and that they had been accepted without proper scrutiny.
-These criticisms are not supported by current evidence.

-Youth Mental Health
+Headspace

-Early intervention in psychosis has paved the way for a broader model of care (headspace) that targets a range of youth mental disorders.
-McGorry was a key architect of the headspace model, which has been replicated internationally.
+Early intervention in psychosis has paved the way for a broader model of care ("headspace") that targets a range of youth mental disorders.
 Headspace was originally founded under the Howard government with its support continuing under the Gillard government.
 Its design and national rollout has gained bipartisan support.
 During the 2013 Australian Federal election, McGorry appeared in the media together with then Opposition Leader Tony Abbott at the launch of the Liberal-National Coalition's mental health policy.
 Abbott promised that, if elected, he would provide additional financial support for research and translation programs associated with Patrick McGorry.
 After being elected to government, the Coalition announced in its first budget the allocation of $18M over 4 years to Orygen Youth Health Research Centre for establishment of a National Centre of Excellence in Youth Mental Health and $14.9M to headspace for the expansion of its youth mental health services.
-In 2018 the Turnbull Government committed to a three-year extension of funding ($13.5 million) to Orygen, The National Centre of Excellence in Youth Mental Health, and also committed an additional $30 million to headspace.
+In 2018 the Turnbull government committed to a three-year extension of funding ($13.5 million) to Orygen, The National Centre of Excellence in Youth Mental Health, and also committed an additional $30 million to headspace.